Improving your procurement practices leads to better profits. However, in order to improve, you must first measure.

 If you think the issue may be internal (a quick chat with employees may help you understand the reason behind most of the returns), you may need to review your procurement process for possible improvements.

 Tip: Method's digital procurement process can help you eliminate redundant orders and leverage technology to reduce human error and minimize returns.

-It's no secret that procurement's main objective is most often to initiate cost savings and improve profits.
-So it only makes sense you'll want to measure your success.
+It's no secret that procurement's main objective is to increase cost savings and improve profits.
+So it only makes sense you'll want to measure these two metrics.
 The cost reduction KPI compares historical costs to your current costs and measures the comparable savings from price negotiations or better decision-making as a percentage.

 Looking for more detail?
 Our deeper analytics with customizable reports can help you dig into details by item or supplier to identify where you've seen some wins and where you could be doing better.